AdityaVaradaraj/PD-Control-SIPR-Lab/README.md

 You can follow the error you get after running the pip install and running any PyElastica sample code to know which numba version to install and how.

 ### Results: Joint Space PD Control Kp = 3.3275 and Kd = 0.0075
+### q1, q2, q3 are estimated bending angles of rods 1, 2, and 3 respectively.
 ### q1:
 ![fixed_pd_q_des_sin_cos_Kp_3_3275_q_1](https://user-images.githubusercontent.com/34472717/209483234-7a60c474-4f14-47fc-b29d-6aa20cd9653b.png)